 Heart failure is a condition in which the heart is no longer able to pump oxygen-rich blood to the rest of the body efficiently.
 This causes symptoms to occur throughout the body.
-Watching out for the warning signs that your heart failure is getting worse will help you catch problems before they become too serious.
+Watching out for the warning signs that your heart failure is getting worse may help you catch problems before they become too serious.

 What to Expect at Home